Improving immune competence and disease resistance in sheep by selecting for parasite resistance.

 The approach of this project can be clarified by the objectives below:

-1. To characterize differential immune response between LoPWEC and HiPWEC sheep to LPS stimulation in-vitro
+1. To characterize differential immune response between LoPFEC and HiPFEC sheep to LPS stimulation in-vitro

-2. To determine transcriptome-wide gene expression differences between LoPWEC and HiPWEC-derived cells stimulated with LPS
+2. To determine transcriptome-wide gene expression differences between LoPFEC and HiPFEC-derived cells stimulated with LPS

-Funds requested from this proposal will principally be used to characterize immune response and perform transcriptome wide analysis in effort to elucidate patterns in Katahdin sheep with divergent genotypes for PWEC EBV.
-We intend to use this project as a starting point to allow for a comprehensive genetic analysis of the Katahdin breed in the context of bacterial infections.
-By using a transcriptome-wide approach, we have the capability to gain new insights into the differences in gene regulation in sheep bred for PWEC which has strong preliminary evidence to regulate immune function.
-This will give us potential avenues of exploration into the immunoregulation of individuals during a disease state.
-Fundamentally, we aim to substantiate the claim that selection for PWEC selects for improve immunocompetency outside of just parasitic infections.
-This work will be presented in the context of improved selection for animal health to producer groups both regionally and nationwide.
-Additionally, we plan to present findings to scientific community in efforts to build future collaborations that will study this phenomenon on other US sheep breeds.
+Funds requested from this proposal were principally used to characterize the immune response and perform transcriptome-wide analysis in an effort to elucidate patterns in Katahdin sheep with divergent genotypes for PFEC EBV.
+This project was used as a starting point to allow for a comprehensive genetic analysis of the Katahdin breed in the context of bacterial infections.
+By using a transcriptome-wide approach, we gained new insights into the differences in gene regulation in sheep bred for PFEC, which had strong preliminary evidence to regulate immune function.
+This provided potential avenues of exploration into the immunoregulation of individuals during a disease state.
+Fundamentally, we aimed to substantiate the claim that selection for PFEC selects for improved immunocompetency outside of just parasitic infections.
+This work was presented in the context of improved selection for animal health to producer groups both regionally and nationwide.
+These findings are being analyzed for publication, with plans to submit by the end of the year.

 Introduction: